- What is Cacao?

 What is Cacao?
 Cacao is what chocolate is made from.
 It is the seed of a tropical fruit known as Theobroma Cacao.
 Chocolate is made by combining certain portions of cocoa powder (the de-fatted cacao) and cacao butter (the fat from the bean) along with other ingredients to get the consistency and taste we know as chocolate.
 We use the term cacao to refer to the pure product, with nothing added or removed.

 How is your cacao prepared?
-Our cacao is prepared the way it has been for thousands of years.
-The fruit is harvested when ripe from the cacao tree and then the wet seeds are brought to a local cooperative association where experts oversee the fermentation and sun-drying process.
+Our cacao is prepared by combining the best of ancient wisdom with modern craft chocolate-making.
+The fruit is harvested when ripe from the cacao tree and then the wet seeds are brought to a central location where experts oversee the fermentation and sun-drying process.
 This essential step in the process is what alkalizes the beans and activates the beneficial compounds within.
 This enzymatic transformation continues as the beans are sun-dried.
 From there, they are precision roasted which finishes the flavor, kills the bacteria that accumulate during fermentation and allows the husk to be peeled away.
 Once the husk is removed the nibs are finely ground, tempered and molded.

-What’s the difference between cacao nibs and the bar?
-The nibs and bar are both pure cacao in different forms.
-The bar is simply the nibs ground up.
-It comes out warm enough (just above body temperature) to be soft, and is weighed out and placed in a mold, to harden as it cools.
+What’s the difference between cacao beans and the bar you sell?
+Cacao beans and the bar we sell are both pure cacao in different forms.
+The bar is simply the beans ground up.
+After grinding, it comes out warm enough (just above body temperature) to be soft, and is weighed out and placed in a mold, to harden as it cools.
 This pure cacao is easily shaved with a knife and ‘dissolved’ in hot water for use.
 The ground cacao has been through a tempering process so that the cacao butter is in a stable form.